High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: HST observations and data reduction

 \subsection{Emission-line images}

-{Continuum-subtracted emission-line images of ESO\,137-G034 are shown in Fig.\,\ref{fig:maps}, from left to right: [O~III], H$\beta$, [S~II], and H$\alpha$.
+{Continuum-subtracted emission-line images of ESO~137-G034 are shown in Fig.~\ref{fig:maps}, from left to right: [O~III], H$\beta$, [S~II], and H$\alpha$.
 Emission in all lines traces a similar bi-conical morphology, elongated in the north–south direction.
-In the left panel of Fig.\,\ref{fig:maps}, we present the smoothed X-ray contours from Paper~I overlaid on the [O~III] map.
-The X-ray morphology closely follows the [O~III] emission, particularly in the NW cone.
-The bi-conical regions, defined based on the azimuthal profile of the diffuse X-ray emission, align well with the direction of the optical extended emission observed in all maps.
-The diffuse H$\beta$ emission is the weakest and does not extend beyond the bi-conical region, reaching up to $\sim800$\,pc.
-The H$\alpha$ and [O~III] emission show an excess along the direction of the dust lane (see red regions in Fig.\,\ref{fig:dust}) beyond this radius.
-Knots of enhanced emission are present in the inner part of the SE cone and are most pronounced in [O~III] and H$\alpha$.}

-The X-ray and optical images were aligned under the assumption that the nucleus position in the X-ray (taking the centroid of the emission in the $5.5$–$7.0$\,keV band) and the nucleus position in the optical emission are coincident.
-The centroid around the maximum of the [O~III] continuum emission was assumed to represent the nucleus position in the {\it HST} data.
+The smoothed X-ray contours from Paper~I are overlaid on optical maps.
+The X-ray morphology closely follows the optical emission, particularly in the NW cone.
+The bi-conical regions, defined based on the azimuthal profile of the diffuse X-ray emission, align well with the direction of the extended optical emission observed in all maps.
+The diffuse H$\beta$ emission is the weakest and does not extend beyond $\sim800$~pc.
+The [S~II], H$\alpha$, and [O~III] emissions show a strong excess along the direction of the dust lane (see red regions in Fig.~\ref{fig:dust}) beyond this radius.
+Knots of enhanced emission are present in the inner part of the SE cone and are most pronounced in [O~III] and H$\alpha$.} The X-ray and optical images were aligned under the assumption that the nucleus position in the X-ray (taking the centroid of the emission in the $5.5$–$7.0$\,keV band) and the nucleus position in the optical emission are coincident.
+The centroid around the maximum of the [O~III] continuum emission was assumed to represent the nucleus position in the {\it HST} data. { All shifts are within the {\it Chandra } and {\it HST} astrometric uncertainties. }